-- Heat 1 tablespoon of olive oil in a non-stick pan over medium heat.
+- Heat butter in a non-stick pan over medium heat.
 Add shallot and garlic.
 Simmer until softened, 1-2 minutes.
 Add mushrooms, and cook for 1-2 additional minutes.

 - Add risotto and stir for 1 minute.
 Add the white wine and simmer for an additional minute.
-Add chicken broth to the pan ½ cup at a time, stirring after each addition.
-Allow risotto to absorb most of the broth before each addition.
+Add warm chicken broth to the pan ½ cup at a time, stirring after each addition.
+Allow the risotto to absorb 2/3 of the broth before each addition.
 Continue until soft and creamy, about 25-30 minutes.
-Note, the chicken broth will absorb in about 1-2 minutes after each addition.
+Note, the chicken broth will absorb in about 2 minutes or so after each addition.

 For the scallops

-- While risotto is cooking, pat scallops dry and season with salt and pepper.
+- While the risotto is cooking, pat scallops dry and season all over with salt and pepper.
 Mince the parsley and set aside.
-Add 1 tablespoon of olive oil (affiliate link) to a 12 inch cast iron skillet and bring to high heat.
+Add 1 tablespoon of olive oil to a 12-inch cast iron skillet and bring to medium-high heat.

 - Once skillet is hot, add the scallops to the pan and sear for 2 minutes per side or until golden brown on the top and bottom.

 - Remove scallops from the skillet and set on a plate.
-Reduce heat to medium and add the butter, lemon and fresh parsley to the skillet, stirring occasionally until fully melted.
+Reduce heat to medium and add the butter, lemon, and fresh parsley to the skillet, stirring occasionally until fully melted.